-All teacher education candidates seeking to complete the Internship stage of the Teacher Education Program must meet all requirements before being allowed to enroll in EDUC 401/409 - Internship I or EDUC 402/403 - Internship II.
-Approval to enter the Professional Stage serves as the second level of assessment under the conceptual framework, Teacher as Educational Leader.
-Approval is granted by the Dean of the College of Education or designee after candidates have met all the following requirements:
+All teacher education candidates seeking to enter Internship II must meet all requirements before being allowed to enroll in EDUC 402/403.
+Approval is granted by the Dean of the College of Education or designee after the candidate has met the following requirements:

-- 1. Submission of an internship application to Student Academic Services. - 2.
+- 1. Submission of an Internship II application to the Office of Field and Clinical Experiences. - 2.
 Completion of a minimum of 110 semester hours. - 3.
-Minimum cumulative GPA of 2.75 for coursework completed at Winthrop. - 4.
-Grade of "C" or better in courses designated by the candidate's program area. - 5.
-Completion of all required courses as specified by faculty in the major. - 6.
-Documentation of passage of PRAXIS ÎÎ examinations in the content area of certification to advance to Internship II.
-In addition, teacher candidates seeking certification in French or Spanish must score at the level of Advanced Low on the ACTFL (American Council on the Teaching of Foreign Languages) Oral
+Minimum GPA of 2.75 for coursework completed at Winthrop. - 4.
+A grade of "C" or better in courses designated by the candidate's program area. - 5.
+Completion of all required pre-requisite courses designated by the candidate's program area.

+6. Documentation of passage of Praxis II examinations in the content area of certification.
+In addition, candidates seeking certification in French or Spanish must score at the level of Advanced Low on the ACTFL (American Council on Teaching of Foreign Languages) Oral Proficiency Interview (OPI) before advancing to Internship II.